BeyondSWE: Can Current Code Agent Survive Beyond Single-Repo Bug Fixing?

-\textbf{Task Formulation.} Each instance in \benchmark{} consists of three components: \begin{itemize}[leftmargin=*] \item The \emph{problem statement} describes the issue to be resolved: for CrossRepo, DomainFix, and DepMigrate, this follows the standard format of GitHub issues; for Doc2Repo, it takes the form of a specification document describing the target repository's intended API and behavior. \item The \emph{Docker environment} provides a configured runtime with dependencies pre-installed, ensuring agents can focus on problem-solving rather than environment setup. \item The \emph{test suite} validates the correctness of generated solutions.
-For CrossRepo, DomainFix, and DepMigrate, we adopt the SWE-bench convention of pass-to-pass (P2P) tests that verify existing functionality remains intact, and fail-to-pass (F2P) tests that confirm the target issue is resolved.
-For Doc2Repo, where agents generate the entire repository from scratch, success is determined by passing the complete test suite. \end{itemize}
+Each instance contains three components.
+First, the \emph{problem statement} specifies the task to be solved.
+For CrossRepo, DomainFix, and DepMigrate, it follows the GitHub issue-resolution format.
+For Doc2Repo, it is a natural-language specification of the target repository's API and behavior.
+Second, the \emph{Docker environment} provides a reproducible runtime with the target repository, dependencies, and test commands.
+Third, the \emph{test suite} defines executable success criteria.
+For CrossRepo, DomainFix, and DepMigrate, we follow the SWE-bench convention of pass-to-pass (P2P) tests that should remain passing and fail-to-pass (F2P) tests that should pass only after the correct fix is applied.
+For Doc2Repo, where the agent starts from an empty workspace, success is measured by the complete test suite for the generated repository.